oSoWoSo/disroot-howto/pages/10.DisHub/04.Permissions/docs.en.md

 What does it do?
 - You are listed in the directory.
 - By default all posts and published items are sent to your 'Friends' privacy group and not made public.
 New friends are added to this privacy group. you're still able to make posts more public if you want.
-- Only your 'my "friends" privacy goup' can comment on your public posts, send you private mail and chat with you.
+- Only your 'my "friends" privacy group' can comment on your public posts, send you private mail and chat with you.
 - Your online presence (for chat) and your connections (friends) are visible to your profile viewers.
 - Anyone can see your other connections.